 If you like TWER, please consider becoming one of the 100.
 Thanks!

-In early 1981, when young sports columnist Paul Finebaum’s story on Bear Bryant “losing his grip” on the state of Alabama appeared in the Birmingham Post-Herald, assistants under brand new Auburn head coach Pat Dye pounced.
-It wasn’t so much the story itself as it was the accompanying art.
-At least that’s the way Finebaum remembered it when we were discussing the recruitment of Bo Jackson for a story I was writing.
+In early 1981, when young sports columnist Paul Finebaum’s story on how Bear Bryant was “losing his grip” on the state of Alabama appeared in the Birmingham Post-Herald, assistants under brand new Auburn head coach Pat Dye pounced.
+It wasn’t so much the words that had them smiling.
+It was the photo that went with them.

-Dye respected his hunting buddy and former boss too much — probably a little too much, in the minds of some Auburn fans — to greenlight something like Operation Bear-ly Alive Bryant.
-But a young, Bear-battling recruiter tasked with stocking a conference cellar-dweller with players that could finally turn the Tide?
+Dye respected his hunting buddy and former boss too much — probably a little too much, in the minds of some Auburn fans — to greenlight something like Operation Bear-ly Alive.
+But a young, Bryant-battling recruiter doing it?
+A guy tasked with stocking a conference cellar-dweller with players that could finally turn the Tide?
 That’s believable, especially when there was recent evidence to suggest that it would work.

 Two years earlier, a Parade All-American quarterback flipped from Alabama to Auburn because he thought Bryant indeed had lost his grip — on the towel rod.